Food can either be your medicine or your poison.

-Delcie: Our mission is to carefully re-develop all-time favorite cakes and desserts recipes with a healthier twist by removing unhealthy cake ingredients such as eggs, dairy, gluten, and sugar.
+Delcie: Our mission is to carefully re-develop all-time favourite cakes and desserts recipes with a healthier twist by removing unhealthy cake ingredients such as eggs, dairy, gluten, and sugar.
 Our products satisfy people who never dreamed of having a cake due to their dietary restrictions, without compromising on the taste.

 We created four main menu items for four of our largest customer segments:

-- Vegan and Healthier Choice – for general health conscious customers and the vegans
+- Vegan and Healthier Choice – for general health-conscious customers and the vegans

 - Vegan and Diabetic Friendly – for people with diabetic conditions

-- Vegan and Gluten Free – for people on gluten free diet or with celiac disease
+- Vegan and Gluten Free – for people on gluten-free diet or with celiac disease

 - Vegan and Baby Friendly – for babies aged one and beyond

 Additional upgrade to Soy-Free, Nut-Free, and avoidance of other allergen ingredients are also available under customisation of each order.